From Daqing to Erlangen

 There is one last thing I would like to mention: Germans don´t drink hot water.
 In China, however, drinking hot water is considered as some kind of magic medicine which helps to cure all sorts of maladies.
 Most people inherit this habit from their parents.
 A friend of mine once told me her story about drinking hot water in Northern Germany, when she was an exchange student.
 One day she didn´t feel well.
 It was late in the night, so she quietly asked her guest mother if she could get some hot water.
 The guest mother was really kind and asked again and again and again, and finally she understood: the girl really wanted pure hot water without anything.
 Only when my friend got the hot water and started to drink slowly, the guest mother was convinced that this was not a joke.
 Then she carefully asked my friend if she could wait a little bit, so that her children could see this.
 My poor friend could not speak German quite well then and she did not understand at all what was happening.
 Ten minutes later, the kids were called up and then sat at the table, watching a Chinese girl slowly drinking hot water.
 They even applauded my friend when she had finished drinking.

 Well, in any country there are such peculiarities.
 And people don’t know why they do these things but just repeat them from generation to generation.
-However, these traditions make our world interesting and colorful.
+However, these traditions make our world interesting and colourful.

 Do you have a special advice for Chinese PhD students who are thinking about doing their PhD in Germany or at FAU?